 Getting there: By rail from Waterloo or Clapham Junction, or 10 minutes on a bus from Hammersmith.

-Cost: £11 / £9 Concession (65+, disabled, full-time student and unemployed)
+Cost: £13.40 / £11.36 Concession (65+, disabled, full-time student and unemployed)

 Getting there: District Line or Overground to Kew Gardens, or trains from Waterloo, Vauxhall or Clapham Junction to Kew Bridge.

-Venture to suburbia for a trip into natural history
+Venture into suburbia to explore natural history

 Head to the Surrey suburbs to explore a crystal grotto, a gothic tower and follies at Painshill Park.
-It is possible to lose a whole day at this park, that has far more magical features than its name suggests.
-Features include 18th-century follies The Ruined Abbey, Turkish Tent, Gothic Temple and Gothic Tower, and a vineyard (producing its own sparkling wine, as well as Chardonnay and Seyval Blanc hybrids).
+It is possible to lose a whole day at this park, which has far more magical features than its name suggests.
+These include 18th-century follies The Ruined Abbey, Turkish Tent, Gothic Temple and Gothic Tower, and a vineyard (producing its own sparkling wine, as well as Chardonnay and Seyval Blanc hybrids).

-Getting there: Waterloo or Vauxhall to Cobham & Stoke d’Abernon
+Getting there: Waterloo or Vauxhall to Cobham & Stoke d’Abernon.

-Suburban Kent in Zone 6 is home to Darwin Down House.
+Meanwhile, suburban Kent in Zone 6 is home to Darwin Down House.
 The family home of Charles Darwin is also where he penned his seminal book ‘On the Origin of Species’, and you can take a look at his study and visit the gardens that he referred to as his ‘outdoor laboratory’.

-Getting there: Trains from Victoria to Bromley South
+Getting there: Trains from Victoria to Bromley South.

-Costs: £11.10 / £10 Concessions (valid student cards, visitors over 60)
+Cost: £14.50 / £13.10 Concessions (valid student cards, visitors over 60)

-Travel north west for a passage to India
+Travel north-west for a passage to India

 It may be a long way from South Asia, but Neasden is home to the largest Hindu temple outside India.
-The BAPS Shri Swaminarayan Mandir was built using traditional materials and methods including 900 tonnes of Indian Ambaji marble, over 5,000 tonnes of stone was hand-carved by more than 1,500 skilled artisans.
+The BAPS Shri Swaminarayan Mandir was built using traditional materials and methods, including 900 tonnes of Indian Ambaji marble.
+Over 5,000 tonnes of stone was hand-carved by more than 1,500 skilled artisans.

-Admission is free, and there are daily tours as well as opportunities to visit shrines and witness rituals including the arti ceremony where candles are lit before sacred images, accompanied by musical prayers.
+Admission is free, and there are daily tours as well as opportunities to visit shrines and witness rituals including the arti ceremony, where candles are lit before sacred images, accompanied by musical prayers.

-Getting there: Jubilee line to Neasden
+Getting there: Jubilee line to Neasden.

 Relax in a Japanese garden in W11

-Getting there: Central Line to Holland Park
+Getting there: Central Line to Holland Park.

 Head to the beach

-Getting there: Train/Underground – Waterloo or Embankment
+Getting there: Train/Underground – Waterloo or Embankment.

 And further afield via the Central Line is …

 Take trip on the Undergound to the outer reaches of west London and you’ll find Ruislip Lido, a 60-acre lake surrounded by sandy beaches, on the edge of a forest.
-You can almost kid yourself you’re on a northern European camping trip, apart from the climbing frames and ice cream vans.
+You can almost kid yourself you’re on a northern European camping trip, apart from the climbing frames and ice-cream vans.
 It is even possible to go fishing from mid-June, but you need to have a licence.

 Getting there: Underground to Ruislip (Metroolitan and Piccadilly Lines) then bus (bus stop B) H13 bus from Ruislip station.

-Cost: Lido entrance is free, the steam train costs £3.
+Cost: Lido entrance is free, the steam train costs £3.50.

-Head South to Jurassic Park
+Head south to Jurassic Park

-Or rather, Crystal Palace…which is home to a big park filled with sculptural dinosaurs.
+Or rather, Crystal Palace, which is home to a big park filled with sculptural dinosaurs.
 These ones will not chase you round an abandoned canteen or take the roof of a toilet, but they are pretty big and worth a look for a stone-based tribute to these prehistoric creatures.

-Getting there: By rail from London Bridge or Victoria to Crystal Palace
+Getting there: By rail from London Bridge or Victoria to Crystal Palace.